KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 From Messy Clinical Data to Interoperable FHIR: A Python-First Mapping and Validation Pipeline Lisa Smith
 Grand Ballroom A
+The focus is on architecture and design decisions rather than standards theory.

 Taking Generators Too Far: Writing a PDF from Scratch in Python Arie Bovenberg
 Grand Ballroom B
+We'll use generators all the way down—streaming every byte without ever assembling the full document in memory.

 Fall In Love With CSS
 Piper Thunstrom